shefaliisharma/shefaliisharma.github.io/README.md

 ## 💼 Professional Experience
 - **Equity Data Specialist at Bloomberg**
-  - Enhanced Broker Feedback Loop Reports by integrating advanced functions in Python scripts.
+  - Specialized in managing and enhancing financial datasets through internal systems and proprietary software of Bloomberg.
+  - Was involved in analyzing market regulations & trends, improving data processes, and collaborating across departments within several business initiatives to support product development
-  - Collaborated with diverse teams to improve data quality and functionality.
+  - Collaborated with diverse teams to improve data quality and functionality

 - **Financial Analyst at J.P.
 Morgan**
   - Collaborated across finance departments to support reporting requirements, leading various projects and resolving system issues to enhance reporting accuracy and efficiency.